Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Abstract

 \section{Abstract}

-In this article, we consider the benefit of increasing adaptivity of an existing robust estimation algorithm by learning two parameters to better fit the residual distribution.
-Our method uses these two parameters to calculate weights for Iterative Re-weighted Least Squares (IRLS).
+In this article, we present a method for increasing adaptivity of an existing robust estimation algorithm by learning two parameters to better fit the residual distribution.
+The analyzed method uses these two parameters to calculate weights for Iterative Re-weighted Least Squares.
 This adaptive nature of the weights can be helpful in situations where the noise level varies in the measurements.
-We test our algorithm first on the point cloud registration problem with synthetic data sets and lidar odometry with open source real-world data sets.
+We test our algorithm first on the point cloud registration problem with synthetic data sets and LiDAR odometry with open source real-world data sets.
 We show that the existing approach needs an additional manual tuning of a residual scale parameter which our method directly learns from data and has similar or better performance.
+We further present the idea of decoupling scale and shape parameters to improve performance of the algorithm.
+We give detailed analysis of our algorithm along with its comparison with similar well-known algorithms from literature to show the benefits of the proposed approach.